juniorfelix998/asynchrounous-mail-task-11-degrees/README.md

-# Extract Email Frmm PDF and send mail
+# Extract Email From PDF and send mail

 ## Purpose of the app